 He really didn’t win me over until I heard his music album Ol’ Yellow Eyes Is Back (songs of Tin Pan Alley).
 If you listen to the singing on it, you don’t sense a shallow person.
 My novel’s theme song “Apple Blossom Time” is another Tin Pan Alley song.

-The best way to describe how I see Brent as a lover, is listen to that music album he made, especially the song “Goodnight Sweetheart” (on Vladimir Putin’s secret wife page).
+The best way to describe how I see Brent as a lover, is listen to that music album he made, especially the song “Goodnight Sweetheart”.
 The way he sings that song is how he made love to me on the phone.

 That’s how he made love to me on the phone.
 It wasn’t just a shallow, tantalizing bounce in bed type of thing with him.
 He was committed to me.
 It was the real thing.
 He had marriage love for me.